sortegam/docker-lnmp/README.md

 ![architecture][1]

+Note: The local ports may differ.

 The whole app is divided into three Containers:

 1. Nginx is running in `Nginx` Container, which handles requests and makes responses.
 2. PHP or PHP-FPM is put in `PHP-FPM` Container, it retrieves php scripts from host, interprets, executes then responses to Nginx.
 If necessary, it will connect to `MySQL` as well.
 3. MySQL lies in `MySQL` Container,

 Our app scripts are located on host, you can edit files directly without rebuilding/restarting whole images/containers.